mohamedelesseily/-LLM-Based-Interview-Prep-Platform-v1.0/README.md

 - **Backend:**
   - FastAPI app (see `backend/llmtaskprep/`)
-  - Handles all API routes, DB (SQLite or Postgres), and Gemini integration
+  - Handles all API routes, DB (Postgres), and Gemini integration

 ---